megandieudonne/CyborgCuntGlitch/README.md

 <h2>About</h2>
 <p>An effort to (re-)build a practice of 'reflective thinking'; to look outside the same-normative story of technology told to us; by the same figures and systems.
 Motivated by the research project <i>Cyborg Cunt Glitch</i>, currently taking shape as a MA thesis — all told together & all part of  — the common language on and away from our* screens.</p>

-<p>To keep things tidy for your Downloads folder, folders are organised alphabetically by First Name & Last Name.
-File types are mostly: .pdf, .jpg, .png and are named by Title & Year.</p>
+<p>To keep things tidy for your Downloads folder, folders are organised alphabetically by First Name, Last Name.
+File types are mostly: .pdf, .jpg, .png and are named by Title, Year.</p>

 <p>This repository is always in progress, and fully accessible.</p>